 Step #1 Instructions:

 - Place your tarp in your preferred position.
-It is a 16'x20' rectangle and the yurt can face the short angle or long angle (facing the short angle can give you a front tarp porch however which is nice).
-You can place your six nail spikes in half way (straight in) to make sure tarp does not move as you see done in the last video (#4).
+The tarp is 16ftx16ft.
+You can place your six anchor spikes in half way (straight in) to make sure tarp does not move as you can see in video #4.

 - Take the 2 roof pieces (they have 90 degree angles and are 2 halves that make a rectangle) and place them off the tarp area.
 Note: Place something with weight on top of them if there is wind so that they do not move.